inehalbabu/flutter_bloc/README.md

 - **Features:**
   - Increment and decrement counter
-  - Reset counter

-### Project 2: Todo App
+### Project 2: Timer App

-A todo application that shows how to handle more complex state management with multiple BLoCs.
+A Timer application that shows how to handle more complex state management with multiple BLoCs.

 - **Features:**
-  - Add, update, and delete todos
-  - Filter todos by status (completed, pending)
-  - Persist todos locally
+  - Implemented 1 Minut Timer
+  - Do Start, Pause, Reset

-### Project 3: Weather App
+### Project 3: Pagination App

-A weather application that integrates with a public API to fetch and display weather data.
+A Pagination application that integrates with a public API to fetch and display list data.

 - **Features:**
-  - Search for weather by city
-  - Display current weather conditions
+  - Consume Api With the help of http
-  - Show 7-day weather forecast
+  - Store List and Show in UI
+  - Implemented Pagination

 ## Getting Started